Jack Ginnivan: Early life and state football

 Ginnivan started playing Australian rules football at the age of six, following Hawthorn winning the 2008 AFL Grand Final.
 As a youth, he played for the Newstead Football Club in the Maryborough Castlemaine District Football League and at the age of 11, kicked his 100th goal for the club.
-Later, he played junior football for Strathfieldsaye Storm in the Bendigo Football Netball League, helping them win a premiership in 2019.
-In 2020, Ginnivan played for Bendigo Pioneers in the NAB League and was selected for the Vic Country team.
+Later, he played junior football for Golden Square and Strathfieldsaye in the Bendigo Football Netball League, helping them win a premiership in 2019.
+In 2020, Ginnivan played for the Bendigo Pioneers in the NAB League and was selected for the Vic Country team.
 Ginnivan studied at Bendigo Senior Secondary College and grew up supporting Hawthorn.